cityofcapetown/ds_code_challenge/README.md

 We have made the following dataset available (the filename is a link).
 It is available in an AWS bucket `cct-ds-code-challenge-input-data`.
 * [`assessment-data-analyst-sample-data.csv`](https://cct-budgets-code-challenge-input-data.s3.amazonaws.com/opm.assessment-data-analyst-sample-data.csv)

+### Background to the dataset
+A virement is defined as the process of transferring an approved budgetary provision from one operating cost element or capital approval object to another within a vote or tariff service during a municipal financial year

 ### 1. Descriptive Analytic Tasks (if applying for a Data Analyst Position)
 Please use the `assessment-data-analyst-sample-data.csv` dataset to address the following.

-The dataset contians the annual budget allocations, and annual virement movements, for various departments and branches of the organisation, broken down by budget `category` and `sub_category`.
+The dataset contains the annual budget allocations, and annual virement movements, for various departments and branches of the organisation, broken down by budget `category` and `sub_category` (also referred to as `cost centres` and `cost elements` respectively) over 5 financial years.

+**this dataset was generated for the purpose of this exercise and should not be taken to reflect the actual budget allocations within the City of Cape Town**

-For the sake of this exercise, assume that the movement of funds after the allocation of the budget (`amount_sent`, `amount_received`) represents a budgeting allocation inefficiency.
+For the sake of this exercise, assume that the movement of funds after the allocation of the budget (`amount_sent`, `amount_received`) represents an inefficient budget allocation (this is an oversimplification, but will suffice for this exercise).

+For this exercise, assume that `efficient`/`inefficient` refers to how well/poorly the original budget forecasted the actual amount needed for that category/sub-category.

+#### Please provide a "dashboard", in pdf format, that reflects following:
+* a high level view of the trends over time for the net amount sent as a total amount, and as a percentage of the original budget:
+  * at the `departement` level
+  * at the `category` level
+  * at the `sub_category` level
+* Provide a view of the departments with the highest proportion of `net amount sent` over the last 3 years
+* Provide a view of the departments with the highest proportion of `net amount received` over the last 3 years
-Identify the top 5 budget sub-categories which have consistently had the lowest budget allocation efficiency over time, as well as the top 5 with the highest allocation efficiency.
+* Show the top 5 budget categories (and separetely the top 5 budget sub-categories) taking into accunt the trends over the past 3 years, for:

-Please provide the following:

-An Executive-level report, non-specialist person should be able to read this report and follow your graphs and analysis narrative without guidance.
+  1) the most efficient budget allocations, and
+  2) the least efficient budget allocations

+Please include a short text/narrative description of your interpretations/analysis of the above the graphs above

+Your dashboard should also include an `Executive-level summary` of your analysis and findings, that a non-specialist/technical person would be able to understand without additional guidance.

 ## Contact
 You can contact gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.